niculaionut/xsetstatus/README.md

 pactl set-sink-volume @DEFAULT_SINK@ +8% && pkill --signal 63 -x 'xsetstatus'
 ```

 * Send signal 60 to xsetstatus every 10 seconds.
 The handler sets the last signal to 60.
-After the workload for the previous signal is finished, the group update function is called (which updates the fields that don't depend on user keyboard input - e.g. time, system load, CPU temperature).
+After the workload for the previous signal is finished, the meta-response function is called (which updates the fields that don't depend on user keyboard input - e.g. time, system load, CPU temperature).
 ```bash
 while true; do
         pkill --signal 60 -x 'xsetstatus'